 The Last Word: Hotel Bars

 With so many truly outstanding hotel bars in the capital, a concise list here is impossible, as we’re inclined to pop into anywhere that does a decent martini.
 Quite a few of them close at a conservative pre-witching hour.
 However, at a (geographical) push to make recommendations we’d say a slow-sipping Jasmine Gimlet at Zetter Townhouse (1am) hits the spot.
-Bar at One Leicester Street (1am), and the Lounge at W Hotel (2am) are a few doors apart, and of course the Artesian (1.30am) at the Langham Hotel, which was voted the best cocktail bar in the world for the second consecutive year.
+Bar at One Leicester Street (1am), and the Lounge at W Hotel (2am) are a few doors apart, and of course the Artesian (1.30am) at the Langham Hotel.

 By Janan Jay and Helen Graves